Making Bird Connections: A Virtual Lecture Series

 Presentations will take place over Zoom and will be streamed over Facebook Live every Tuesday starting September 29th to November 17th at 7pm ET.
 You can register for each lecture at the links below.
 Details to log into the presentations will be emailed to you once you register.
 You must register for each presentation separately.

-September 29, 2020: Living on the Wind: Fall Migration with Scott Weidensaul and Audubon's Migratory Bird Initiative Director Jill Deppe - Register
+September 29, 2020: Living on the Wind: Fall Migration with Scott Weidensaul and Audubon's Migratory Bird Initiative Director Jill Deppe - You can stream the recording online.

-October 6, 2020: Intro to Birding with Holly Merker and Audubon's Governmental Affairs Coordinator Tykee James - Register
+October 6, 2020: Intro to Birding with Holly Merker and Audubon's Governmental Affairs Coordinator Tykee James - You can stream the recording online.

-October 13, 2020: Birding by Ear with Tom Johnson and Audubon's Climate Science Director Brooke Bateman - Register
+October 13, 2020: Birding by Ear with Tom Johnson and Audubon's Climate Science Director Brooke Bateman - You can stream the recording online.

-October 20, 2020: Bird-friendly Communities with Jillian Bell and Audubon's Plants for Birds Marlene Pantin - Register
+October 20, 2020: Bird-friendly Communities with Jillian Bell and Audubon's Plants for Birds Marlene Pantin - View on Youtube.

 October 27, 2020: Volunteering through the Lens with Jean Hall and Audubon Magazine's Sabine Meyer - Register

-November 3, 2020: Vote for the birds and for the climate!
+November 3, 2020: Vote for the birds!
 No presentation tonight.

 November 10, 2020: Indigenous Conservation: Boreal Birds in Canada with special guest (TBD) and Audubon's Boreal Conservation VP Jeff Wells - Register